yu-pei/parsec-wiki/Using PaRSEC binding to bind computation and communication cores.md

        --parsec_bind file:binding.parsec
 ```

-Here, we are running dpotrf test in two MPI process, where, the mpi process binding is defined in the rank file named "mpirankfile" and PaRSEC binding information in "binding.parsec"
+Here, we are running dpotrf test in two MPI processes, where, the MPI process binding is defined in the rank file named "mpirankfile" and PaRSEC binding information in "binding.parsec"

 We see this when we execute the above command: